Layla-P/layladev/content/newsletter/005/index.md

 [Polly V8 with Joel Hulen and Martin Costello](https://www.dotnetrocks.com/details/1875) - I'm a big fan of Polly, and in this episode of .NET Rocks, Carl and Richard chat with two of the Polly project maintainer, Joel Hulen and Martin Costello, about the latest release.

 [Uncovering Advanced .NET Front-end Development: Blazor, Micro Frontends, and AngleSharp](https://topenddevs.com/podcasts/adventures-in-net/episodes/uncovering-advanced-net-front-end-development-blazor-micro-frontends-and-anglesharp-net-167) - The _Adventures in .NET_ hosts are joined by Florian Rappl.

 ## What to watch 📺
 [The .NET Conf 2023 Playlist!](https://youtube.com/playlist?list=PLdo4fOcmZ0oULyHSPBx-tQzePOYlhvrAU&si=2lPIiL1lnrB81IXv)

 ## Before you go 👋

 We do hope you’ve enjoyed the articles, videos, and podcasts we’ve shared with you.
-If you have an article you’d like us to include in the newsletter, then please complete this form[https://forms.gle/WJM3F7STnSiVdysy5].
+If you have an article you’d like us to include in the newsletter, then please complete this [form](https://forms.gle/WJM3F7STnSiVdysy5).

-If you have any comments or suggestions or just want to reach out, please complete this contact form[https://forms.gle/TNMj6mMtUxDFXP8v6]  to reach me, Layla.
+If you have any comments or suggestions or just want to reach out, please complete this [contact form](https://forms.gle/TNMj6mMtUxDFXP8v6)  to reach me, Layla.

 Lastly, don’t forget to subscribe to the newsletter and share it with your friends!